zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Student did not turn in an essay.
 (0/10)

 Peer-to-Peer Feedback on Dialogues
 Students should give and receive peer-to-peer feedback about their participation dialogues.
 Encourage the quiet people to speak up.
-Make sure one or two participants don't dominate the entire conversation.
+Make sure one participant doesn't dominate the entire conversation.

 <b>Final Averages</b>
 Final Averages